 - Chicken Cuts: The bone-in and skin-on chicken works the best for this recipe.
 Boneless chicken cuts may cook faster, so adjust the cooking time accordingly.

-- Dried Limes: If you can't find dried limes, use dried lime powder o lime juice as a substitute.
+- Dried Limes: If you can't find dried limes, substitute with dried lime powder or juice and zest from 2 limes.

 - Storage: Refrigerate leftovers in an airtight container for up to 3 days.
 To reheat, gently warm it in a pan or microwave, adding a splash of water or broth to prevent it from drying out.
 You can freeze kabsa for 2 to 3 months in freezer-safe containers.